mikolajroszak/qsp-protocol-node/analyzers/README.md

 In the case of `run`, `pre_run`, and `post_run`, two other variables exist in the environment:
-- `INPUT_CONTRACT`: the filename (full path) containing the contract to be analyzed.
+- `INPUT_CONTRACT`: the file name (full path) containing the contract to be analyzed.
 - `ANALYZER_ARGS` containing specific arguments on how to execute the analyzer.

 ## Registering analyzers